Join listal

 Revolutionary, thought provoking, V for Vendetta isn't just a comic book/graphic Novel adaptation but a political stab at the world we live in.
 Yet again a powerful idea can prove the most moving aspect!

-Music is atmospheric and the scene with Natalie in the rain with arms held up in a pose of rebirth is phenomenal.
-Makes me shudder with the combined piece of music, very emotional.
+Music is atmospheric and the scene with Natalie in the rain, with arms held high, in a pose of rebirth, is phenomenal, mirrored with V's rebirth by fire.
+Very emotional, very deep and hits home inside with its own humanity.

-Ideas are bulletproof, So says V, I say this film is bulletproof.
-Thought id add to this review with a proper analysis concluding its greatness and my love for it.
+Ideas are bulletproof, says V, I say this film is bulletproof.

 ''People should not be afraid of their governments.
 Governments should be afraid of their people.''